kvig-93/Heirloom/Design Considerations.md

  * Each instrument supports multiple analyses and has a lastcalibration date column to check for trustworthiness.
  * Each piece of equipment and instrument has a unique identifier.
  * Calibration records include timestamps and are tied to specific instruments.
- * The database is normalized to reduce redundancy and improve data integrity.
-The schema design allows for flexibility and scalability to accomodate for new process, inputs and analyses in the future.
- * Primary keys and foreign keys are created to have data consistency and enforce relationships.
  * Instrument table is assumed to maintain accurate data of LastCalibrationDate.
 Analysis table is assumed to have CarbonContent field to store the results in Results column in JSON format to extract.